app-generator/app-generator/docs/source/technologies/laravel/index.rst

 =====================

 Getting started with Laravel, a popular PHP framework for web application development, involves a series of steps to set up your environment, install Laravel, and create a basic project.
-Here’s a step-by-step guide to help you begin
+Here’s a step-by-step guide to help you begin.

+.. include::  /_templates/components/signin-invite.rst

 **Step 1: Prerequisites**